-Cryptocurrency Received as Payment for Goods/Services
+How to Record Revenue When Cryptocurrency Is Received as Payment for Goods or Services

 Recording the receipt of cryptocurrency as payment for goods or services sold.